 CUAHSI’s Instrumentation Discovery Travel Grant (IDTG) program enables scientists to learn the details of hydrologic instrument installation, operation, maintenance, and data processing by visiting experts or scheduling reverse site visits.

-Graduate students, post docs, and faculty members enrolled in or currently employed by a US university are eligible to receive an Instrumentation Travel Discovery Grant.
-Preference will be given to graduate students and early career faculty.
-The maximum amount of the grant is $1000.
+Students at all levels, post docs, and faculty members enrolled in or currently employed by a US university are eligible to receive an Instrumentation Travel Discovery Grant.
+Preference will be given to students and early career faculty.
+The maximum amount of the grant is $1,000.
 Travel may be to any location, foreign or domestic, but the overall cap still applies.

 The application consists of the following items:

 - A justification (maximum 1 page) explaining the following points specifically:

 - What the applicant wishes to learn from the site visit,

 - How the applicant plans to use the information in his/her research,